topazproject/topaz/README.rst

 Topaz
 =====

-An implementation of the Ruby programming language, in Python, on top of PyPy's VM toolchain.
+An implementation of the Ruby programming language, in Python, using the RPython VM toolchain.

 You'll need to have `RPly`_ installed.